CeeThinwa/BTS-Continuous-Learning/book/6/api_setup.md

 ```

 However, when running the app, it ran into the same problem encountered initially - it could only analyse 60 images,
-which were taken from articles published on the earliest day as per data in the repository.
+which were taken from articles published on the earliest newspaper as per data in the repository.